Syllabus for Applied Systems Analysis

 - Revised by: The Faculty Board of Science and Technology

-60 credits in science/engineering including Linear Algebra II, Probability and Statistics and Scientific Computing II or Computer Programming I
+60 credits science/technology including Linear algebra II, Probability and statistics, Scientific computing II.

 - Responsible department: Department of Information Technology

 Students that pass the course should be able to